alvineebai/Alvine-kubernetes/Labs-projects/lab-1/readme.md

 - **If you used the LoadBalancer service for frontend** Copy the external IP address on your frontend service, and load the page in your browser to view your guestbook.

+- **If your cluster is in EKS**
+Use the Loadbalancer DNS name under the EXTERNAL-IP column: http://<Lb-dns>
+Note: Remember to make sure the load balancer is delete when destroying your cluster after practice.

 #### Scale the frontend deployment
 ```bash